-The IAIA Museum of Contemporary Native Arts (MoCNA), an integral component of our mission, has assumed a leading role in raising the profile of contemporary Native art in national and international venues and is the only museum in the world focusing exclusively on exhibiting, collecting, and interpreting the most progressive work of Native American artists.
-The Museum's collection of more than 8,000 contemporary Native artworks is the largest and most noteworthy collection in the world.
+IAIA also operates a museum located adjacent to the Santa Fe Plaza, which is the only one in the world focusing exclusively on exhibiting, collecting, and interpreting the most progressive work of Native American artists.
+The Museum's collection of 9,000 contemporary Native artworks, housed on the college campus, is the largest and most noteworthy collection in the world.